 To be eligible for PSLF, you need to make at least 120 qualifying payments toward your student loans.
 As you make those payments, you must be enrolled in an income-driven repayment (IDR) plan that bases your payment size on your monthly income.
 The four most common IDR plans are:

 - Revised Pay As You Earn Repayment Plan (REPAYE Plan).

 - Pay As You Earn Repayment Plan (PAYE Plan).

 If you consolidate ineligible loans into a Direct Consolidation Loan, only the payments you make toward that loan will count for PSLF purposes.
 Payments made prior to consolidation aren’t eligible.

-It’s also important to point out that your payments don’t have to be consecutive to count toward PSLF qualification.
+Your payments don’t have to be consecutive to count toward PSLF qualification.
 If you work for a qualifying employer and later switch to a nonqualifying job, you will still get credit for the qualifying payments you already made.
 Later, if you start working for a new qualifying employer, you can pick up where you left off.

 Qualifying monthly payments must:

 - Be under a qualifying income-driven repayment plan.

 - Total at least the full amount due on your monthly bill.

 - Be made on time (or not more than 15 days after your due date).